mumair1k992/Surilli_MQTT_Library/README.md

 the Surilli GSM, Arduino Yun, ESP8266 Arduino platforms, and anything that supports Arduino's Client interface (like Ethernet shield).

-See included examples for how to use the library to access an MQTT service to publish and subscribe.
+Learn how to use the library to access an MQTT service to publish and subscribe to any topic.

 ## Compatibility and Tested with below Hardware